kwahome/antaeus/docs/rfc-invoice-billing-scheduling.md

 **Cons:**
 - Less infrastructure dependencies to maintain
 - A bit more complex than solution 1
+- ActiveMQ does not scale well horizontally.
+This can however be overcome by deploying a fleet of brokers.
+Moreover, the infrastructure components should be isolated from the scheduling logic which should only rely on an interface allowing easy switching out of providers.

 ### 4. Next steps
 - Implement time-based delay queue invoice billing